Kat-zorn/Kat-zorn.github.io/blogs/002-Double-ended-queue.md

 }
 ```

 The `push` implementation follows a similar idea, but we need to consider the case where the capacity of the vector is already filled.
 In that case, we must first make room for our new data.
-We double the previous capacity to make sure that we don't need to reallocate too often.
-Other growth factors are possible, but we won't consider them.
+We double the previous capacity to make sure that we don‘t need to reallocate too often.
+Other growth factors are possible, but we won‘t consider them.

 ```C++
 void VectorT::push(T value) {